 Can I transfer files to a new computer?

 You can.
 An external hard drive is one way, or you can use Windows' Backup & Restore feature, which will pull your new files into the new operating system environment during install.

 Microsoft suggests using OneDrive, its cloud storage solution, to back everything up online and then simply sync that with your new setup, which is another way of going it.
-It won't be free if you have lots of files though - up to 1TB is £5.99 a month, but you could cancel after if you wish.
+It won't be free if you have lots of files though - up to 1TB comes with a monthly subscription fee, but you could cancel after the first month if you wish.

 What's the best laptop to buy?

-If you do want to take the plunge and buy something sweet and new then there's a lot of choice out there.
+So if you do want to take the plunge and buy something sweet and new then there's a lot of choice out there.
 We've got a feature, link above, to round up all the greatest laptops, portables, 2-in-1s, and Ultrabooks.